Tabisch/uptime-kuma-teams-webhook-shim/Readme.md

 # uptime-kuma-teams-webhook-shim
 This is a very simple tool to convert the old Teams connector webhook calls to the new workflow webhook calls \
-It' on Docker Hub, if you dont want to build it yourself. \
+It's on Docker Hub, if you dont want to build it yourself. \
 https://hub.docker.com/repository/docker/tabisch/uptime-kuma-teams-webhook-shim/general

 ## How to use